 Two-year-olds are just realizing that they are separated entities from their parents, which means they will be determined to define themselves, test their limits, communicate their likes and dislikes (as much as they can), and act independently.

-The downside is that toddlers are just developing their skills, so they won’t be able to accomplish everything they set out to do and that is frustrating.
-At this age, your little one will have a hard time expressing his feelings and controlling his emotional impulses, so his anger and frustration tend to erupt abruptly in the form of crying, hitting, or screaming.
-During this period your little one will need your patience as well as loving guidance to help him navigate through the rush of emotions he will experience.
+The downside is that toddlers are just developing their skills, so they won’t be able to accomplish everything they want to do and that is frustrating.
+At this age, your little one will have a hard time expressing his feelings and controlling his emotional impulses, so his anger and frustration will tend to erupt abruptly in the form of crying, hitting, or screaming.
+During this period your little one will need your patience, as well as loving guidance to help him navigate through the rush of emotions he will experience.

-When you see a challenging behavior, it usually means that your child can’t figure out how to express his or her feelings in an adequate way or doesn’t know how to get his or her desires met.
-To cope with challenging behavior, your response should show a beneficial way to handle his or her feelings.
+When you see a challenging behavior, it usually means that your child can’t figure out how to express his feelings in an adequate way or doesn’t know how to get his desires met.
+To cope with challenging behavior, your response should show a beneficial way to handle his feelings.

-In addition, different factors such as the family, economic situation and personality of the child, affect how our children react, act, feel and think in different scenarios.
-For parents, it can sometimes be extremely difficult to make decisions about raising their children.
+In addition, different factors such as family, economic situation and personality of the child, affect how our children react, act, feel, and think in different scenarios.
+For parents, sometimes it can be extremely difficult to make decisions about raising their children.
 In fact, some people say that parenting is one of the most difficult tasks, as there are many factors in play that can’t always be controlled.
 However, experts have found that parenting styles have a strong impact on the development of a child.
 According to several studies, parents contribute and help shape a child’s behavior, personality, self-esteem, and psychology.
 In fact, it has been found that children’s development, either positive or negative, depends in part on the parenting style adopted by their parents.

 When pre-school kids and toddlers complain that they’re bored, parents often try to relieve their boredom right away.
 They feel responsible when they hear that word and some try to provide technological entertainment to solve the “problem”.
-But perhaps they are rushing in to help too quickly… what would happen if parents were to leave their children be bored every now and then?
+But perhaps they are rushing in to help too quickly.
+What would happen if parents were to leave their children be bored every now and then?
 Would it affect their development?

-Coping with boredom can be a real challenge for young children and their parents too.
+Coping with boredom can be a real challenge for young children and their parents.
 It may be tempting to fill every second of the day with activities.
 And even though classes such as art, sports, or music can certainly benefit a child’s development, children also need time for themselves.
 A time to rest their minds, to daydream and discover what truly interests them.